cedricwalter/cedricwalter.github.io/_posts/2007-10-14-3rd-day-with-my-canon-g9-camera.md

  I recommend you to go with the [DC 55, it protect the G9 camera a lot better as seen on this page.](http://www.powershotvalley.com/65801/150543.html)

  Battery
  The battery you get from the package is just a shame: 800mAh and it cost between 100CHF (65€) and 141CHF (91€).
 As seen on [dpreview.com Canon Talk](http://www.dpreview.com/forums/forum.asp?forum=1010), You can spare a lot of money by using generic battery.
 I’ve ordered 3 battery (7€ each) on [ebay.de](http://search.ebay.de/Canon-Akku-NB-2LH_W0QQ_trksidZm37QQcatrefZC6QQcoactionZcompareQQcoentrypageZsearchQQcopagenumZ1QQfromZR10QQfsooZ2QQfsopZ32QQftrtZ1QQftrvZ1QQga10244Z10425QQlredZCanonQ20AkkuQ20NBQ2d2LHQQrprZ125QQsabfmtsZ1QQsacatZQ2d1QQsaobfmtsZinsifQQsaprchiZQQsaprcloZQQsatitleZCanonQ20AkkuQ20NBQ2d2LH) for a total of 21€ .
-Each battery being rate at 2500mAh -&gt; 3 more times capacity equal to 3 times more fun!
+Each battery being rate at 2500mAh -> 3 more times capacity equal to 3 times more fun!
  What You must take into account before buying them on ebay (point 1,2 is common sense):

 1. A well know ebay power seller